 Discuss the difference between Abstract and Narrative dance styles.

-Extension - Have students find/identify videos of choreography that use ABA format - www.artsalive.ca
+You may wish to have students find/identify videos of choreography that use ABA format to consolidate their understanding before beginning choreography.

 Individual > Choreography

 The following activity is an individual exploration and movement assignment.
-Begin the Action by guiding students through an explanation of the ABA compositional form of choreography (see BLM #1).
+Begin the Action by guiding students through an explanation of the ABA compositional form of choreography (see PDF #1).

-Show students VIDEO of ABA form (see hyperlinks).
+Show students VIDEO of ABA form (see Materials for suggestions).

 Guide the students through the explanation of the ABA they will be using for the composition activity.